PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Qualitative Examples

 ~ We examine several representative examples where \(\PRA\) captures nuanced privacy reasoning that the baseline approach misses.
 Table~\ref{tab:qualitative} compares actual user comments with synthetic comments generated by \(\PRA\) and a baseline model across three privacy-sensitive contexts: IoT cybersecurity regulation, Triplebyte’s default public profile controversy, and Apple’s proposed CSAM client-side scanning feature.

 \paragraph{Analysis.} Across all three scenarios, \(\PRA\) consistently captures finer-grained reasoning patterns that are present in real user discourse but absent from baseline outputs.
-Baseline outputs tend to remain generic and avoid articulating specific structural concerns.
 For instance, in the IoT labeling case, \(\PRA\) highlights downstream risks such as \emph{inter-company data sharing} and explicitly calls for \emph{user participation in shaping regulatory standards}, closely mirroring human concerns about autonomy and accountability.
 In the Triplebyte example, \(\PRA\) situates the apology within the broader context of \emph{job-search confidentiality}, emphasizing the specific stakes of privacy violation rather than generic appeals to “learning from mistakes” as the baseline does.
 Finally, in the Apple CSAM case, \(\PRA\) identifies the \emph{slippery slope toward expanded surveillance} and calls for \emph{algorithmic transparency} and \emph{false-positive safeguards}, while the baseline remains surface-level and avoids articulating the deeper structural risks raised by users.
 These examples illustrate how \(\PRA\)’s cognitively grounded reasoning enables it to surface implicit concerns and contextual nuances that baseline approaches systematically overlook.